-- 1) Development close to, or which could otherwise have impacts on, a site or feature of biodiversity value in Thriplow and Heathfield, must take full account of that value.
-This includes the following sites: - a) The designated Sites of Importance for Special Scientific Interest (see Map 17) - b) Areas of Priority Habitat, including purple moor grass and rush pasture, floodplain grazing marsh, areas of deciduous woodland and traditional orchards (see Map 18) - c) Sites identified locally as being important for biodiversity, including the tributary feeding the Hoffer Brook. - 2) For all development proposals, the hierarchy of mitigation should be embedded into the design of the development with the following steps implemented in order: - a) Firstly, avoid impacts.
-This means retaining habitats of value for enhancement and management and retaining species in situ. - b) Secondly, mitigate impacts where these have been found to be unavoidable. - c) Thirdly, compensate if mitigation measures are insufficient. - 3) All proposals will be expected to demonstrate how available opportunities have been taken to deliver green or blue infrastructure that enhances and links existing sites and features of biodiversity value and the wildlife that depends on them.
-In doing so regard should be had to the opportunities identified on Map 19. - 4) When delivering biodiversity net gain (BNG) as part of meeting national and Local Plan requirements, this should be achieved on-site wherever possible.
-Where BNG is to be delivered off-site, measures should have regard to the latest guidance published by Greater Cambridge Shared Planning, such as the July 2022 GCSP Interim offsite BNG protocol or its successor document. - 5) Appropriate measures for the delivery of biodiversity enhancements (including BNG and whether it is off-site or on-site) in Thriplow and Heathfield parish could include: - a) Opportunities to grow and link existing ecological networks in the parish as shown on Policy Map 19 following the Lawton principle of "bigger, better, more joined up". - b) Planting trees or areas of new woodland/wood pasture following right tree, right place principles (increasing tree cover whilst protecting what is special and valued in the landscape and keeping the environmental benefits already being delivered); creating new biodiverse green space such as chalk grassland in locations which will provide new habitat in close proximity to existing sites and increase or enhance existing ecological networks in the parish; creating or restoring new ponds or other water features which will help build on existing blue infrastructure.

-- c) Restoring existing hedges through coppicing/layering and gapping up and planting new hedgerows where appropriate. - d) Improvements to the Hoffer Brook tributary, see priorities in Policy THP 9. - 6) Where necessary to protect and enhance biodiversity in the parish, to mitigate the impact of proposed development (including the activities of the occupants), and where directly, fairly or reasonably related in scale and kind to the development, contributions towards these initiatives will be sought.
+- 1) Development proposals which are adjacent to, or which could otherwise have impacts on the integrity of a site or feature of biodiversity value, should take full account of that value.
+This includes the following sites: - a) The designated Sites of Importance for Special Scientific Interest (see Map 18); - b) Areas of Priority Habitat, including purple moor grass and rush pasture, floodplain grazing marsh, areas of deciduous woodland and traditional orchards (see Map 17); - c) Sites identified locally as being important for biodiversity, including the tributary feeding the Hoffer Brook. - 2) The delivery of biodiversity net gain (BNG) to meet national and local policy requirements should be achieved on development sites wherever possible.
+Any proposed off-site delivery of BNG should have regard to the latest guidance published by Greater Cambridge Shared Planning Interim Offsite Biodiversity Net Gain Protocol (July 2022) or any successor document. - Appropriate measures for the delivery of biodiversity enhancements (including BNG and whether it is off-site or on-site) in Thriplow and Heathfield parish could include: - a) Opportunities to grow and link existing ecological networks in the parish as shown on Policy Map 19, following the Lawton principle of "bigger, better, more joined up". - b) Planting trees or areas of new woodland/wood pasture following right tree, right place principles (increasing tree cover whilst protecting what is special and valued in the landscape and keeping the environmental benefits already being delivered); creating new biodiverse green space such as chalk grassland in locations which will provide new habitat in close proximity to existing sites and increase or enhance existing ecological networks in the parish; creating or restoring new ponds or other water features which will help build on existing blue infrastructure. - c) Restoring existing hedges through coppicing/layering and gapping up and planting new hedgerows where appropriate. - d) Improvements to the Hoffer Brook tributary, see priorities in Policy THP 8.

-Policy THP 9 - Protecting and enhancing the parish tributary feeding the Hoffer Brook
+Policy THP 8 - Protecting and enhancing the parish tributary feeding the Hoffer Brook